-The stomach is located in the upper abdomen and plays a central role in digesting food.
-When food is swallowed, it is pushed down the esophagus (the muscular tube that connects the throat with the stomach) and enters the stomach.
+The stomach is located in the upper abdomen and plays an important role in digesting food.
+When food is swallowed, it is pushed down the muscular tube that connects the throat with the stomach, called the esophagus, and enters the stomach.
 The muscles in the stomach mix the food and release gastric juices that help break down and digest the food.
 The food then moves into the small intestine for further digestion.
 Some people commonly refer to the stomach as the entire abdomen.
 However, doctors make a distinction between the stomach, which is an organ, and the abdomen, which is the area of the body between the chest and pelvic bones that holds many organs.

 What causes HDGC?

 HDGC is an inherited genetic condition that is rare.
 This means that the cancer risk and other features of HDGC can be passed from generation to generation in a family.
 The gene most commonly associated with HDGC is called CDH1.
 A mutation (alteration) in the CDH1 gene gives a person an increased risk of developing gastric cancer and other cancers associated with HDGC.
 Researchers believe that other genes, including CTNNA1, may be associated with HDGC.
 Studies are ongoing to learn more about all of these genes, and testing for inherited genetic mutations in these newer genes is currently not recommended except in clinical trials.